John: Photo credit, Curt Spalding

 My field of learning: Hands on

-and members who were plumbers, architects, drivers, and shopkeepers, i.e. normal
+and the members who were plumbers, architects, drivers, and shopkeepers et cetera unwittingly became my mentors.

-folk!, unwittingly became my mentors as I'd look at their work and tell myself,
+This was simply because I'd look at their images and tell myself,

-Back then I would enter a variety of photographic competitions and exhibitions.
-Uncannily - I'd never even won a raffle -
+I haven't done it since, but back then I would enter a variety of photographic competitions and exhibitions.

-but the awards flowed within the Welsh and English Photographic Federations, and also at the Welsh National Eisteddfod [a festival of the arts] on a regular basis, plus my work also found recognition in several nationally distributed British photo magazines.
+The awards flowed within the Welsh and English Photographic Federations, and also at the Welsh National Eisteddfod [a festival of the arts] on a regular basis.

 From a single image to 'multi image'